 Bowhunting in Zimbabwe wasn’t legal until 1989, when the government began to allow bowhunting under special exception of the law, and in 1999 Zimbabwe officially opened bowhunting under new legislation.

-Bowhunting in Zimbabwe may only take place on private (alienated) Land or tribal (communal) Land.
-Bowhunting on National Parks Safari Areas is illegal in Zimbabwe.
+- Bowhunting may only take place on private (alienated) Land or tribal (communal) Land.
+Bowhunting on National Parks Safari areas is illegal in Zimbabwe.